scuzzydude/asimov/asimov.md

 "I don't know what it means, it is just something all the fools mamas been saying about me since I was in high school. 'cept for this one tall fool I played, he was blond and from Sweeden.
 His mama always screaming at me, "Low-key!
 Low-key!"

 "Low key?"
-Hakeem wasn't always sure about American slang, but he was pretty sure that Michael Jordan didn't fit the definition of low key.
+Hakeem wasn't always sure about American slang, but he was pretty sure that Michael Jordan didn't fit the definition of *low key*.

-"I don't know, I figured it was "born under a bad sign" in her language, it's what all the other mama's would say."
+"I don't know, I figured it was "born under a bad sign" in her language, it's what all the other mamas would say."

 With a great deal of effort, Michael slogged through the passageway back into Stern's office, followed by Hakeem.